lemaoliu/WLAC/README.md

 This is a new shared task in WMT 2022.
 In this year, the shared task involves in two language pairs German-to-English (De-En) and Chinese-to-English (Zh-En) with two directions.
 If you have any questions, please contact <a href="mailto:lemaoliu@gmail.com" target="_blank">Lemao Liu</a>.

 # Key Steps

-- Download the datasets for De-En and Zh-EN (see the details in next section)
+- Download the datasets for De-En and Zh-EN (see the details in next section).
+<font color=red><b>ATTENTION!!</font> Participants must use only the data provided here.

 - Download the scripts in the directory scripts/ to preprocess the data.

 - Run the scripts to obtain the simulated training data for WLAC task from bilingual data.

 # Data Preparation